 Young people who grew up in care can often become homeless due to lack of support after leaving care.
 After leaving care, it can be difficult to find accommodation especially if they are unemployed and without support from a family.
-As a young person who is unemployed it is also extremely difficult to pay rent on jobseeker’s allowance or benefits as they receive a reduced rate of social welfare payment.

 How can I help homeless people in Ireland?